A winding road cuts through lush green hills dotted with trees and a few scattered houses in Williamson County, Tennessee.

 Today, the Natchez Trace Parkway is a winding, two-lane roadway where bicycles are welcome, pulling over to take a look around is encouraged, and speeding is all but impossible.

 Don’t opt for the Trace if you’re in a hurry to get to your destination- On this road, it’s all about the journey and the hidden treasures you find along the way, and several of those treasures can be found in and around Franklin, Tennessee.
-Here are our favorite spots to stop when we venture out on the Natchez Trace Parkway from Franklin.

-Natchez Trace Parkway Bridge (milepost 438)
+Natchez Trace Parkway Bridge (Milepost 438)

 Stretching majestically across Birdsong Hollow in Franklin, the Natchez Trace Parkway Bridge is a marvel of modern engineering and one of Tennessee’s landmark structures.
 And if the throngs of young people posing along the bridge’s railings are any indication, it’s also a major Instagram/TikTok hotspot.
-The parkway and bridge are must-sees for any visitor.
+The parkway and bridge are must-see attractions for any visitor.

 As bridges go, the Natchez Trace Parkway Bridge is a relatively new one.
 In the early 1990s, the federal government was planning to bulldoze the steep hills on both sides of Birdsong Hollow to complete the parkway’s long-planned terminus in Nashville.
 Members of the Natchez Trace Parkway Association convinced the park system to leave the hills intact and build a bridge across the hollow instead.